MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-management-and-monitoring.md

 ### Design considerations: Infrastructure

-- Use the same Log Analytics workspace that's used for the Azure Virtual Desktop platform.
+- Consider what Log Analytics workspace you use for Azure Virtual Desktop.
 - The session host performance counters are collected and logged.
 - Use network performance monitoring for user experience management.
 - Set up an alerting model around the collected logs and metrics.
 - Use Windows Update Management for the session hosts between feature updates.
+- Consider relying on Azure Policy for your governance and security monitoring needs.

 ### Design recommendations: Infrastructure

+- Use the same Log Analytics workspace that's used for the Azure Virtual Desktop platform.
 - Use a centralized Azure Monitor Log Analytics workspace in the region of your session hosts.
-- Set up the performance counters according to the [documentation](/azure/virtual-desktop/azure-monitor#set-up-performance-counters).
+- Set up the performance counters according to the [documentation](/azure/virtual-desktop/insights#workspace-performance-counters).
 - Set up the Network Performance Monitor in the same region as your Azure Virtual Network and session hosts.
 - Incorporate Azure policies and governance for enterprise-scale into the Azure Virtual Desktop landing zone.
+- The [security baseline for Azure Virtual Desktop](/security/benchmark/azure/baselines/virtual-desktop-security-baseline#data-protection) has relevant Azure Policy Definitions listed, helping you measure compliance to the Azure Security Benchmark.